Scroll to content

 What is attendance at William Booth School like?

 Attendance at William Booth Primary School is a real success story.
 It has improved immensely over several years and is now above the national average.
 We are really proud of this and we could not have done it without the efforts of our staff, our families and our children.
-This year our target for the school is 96%.
+Every year we have two targets: to be at least 0.5% higher than the national average for all primary schools and at least 0.5% higher than our own attendance figure from the academic year before.
 If you want more information you can see the data on this website.

 What does William Booth do to promote school attendance?